 Superproperty of: E52 Time-Span.
 P79 beginning is qualified by: E62 String

 E52 Time-Span.
 P80 end is qualified by: E62 String

+E90 Symbolic Object.
+P190 has symbolic content: E62 String

 Quantification: one to many (0,n:0,1)

 Scope note: This property is a container for all informal descriptions about an object that have not been expressed in terms of CRM constructs.